 What is an off-grid distributed wind installation?

-Off-grid distributed wind is typically deployed with battery or other form of energy storage because the wind turbine is not connected to a local grid that could provide backup energy or a sink for excess energy.
+Off-grid distributed wind is typically deployed with a battery or other forms of energy storage because the wind turbine is not connected to a local grid that could provide backup energy or a sink for excess energy.
 An off-grid wind turbine can also be deployed with solar PV or another DER.

 What are typical conditions for a behind-the-meter small wind turbine installation?

 - You live on at least 4840 square meters (1 acre) of land free of obstacles such as trees and buildings in an area with average annual wind speeds of at least 4.5 meters per second (10 miles per hour).